What is a Data Management Plan?

 The most familiar variation is a formal document called a data management plan (DMP) that is required by funders and that must be included to even submit your proposal.

-It may also be called a Data Sharing Plan, or a Data Archiving Plan, or a Resource Sharing Plan, or a Data Management & Sharing Plan, or....whatever the funder chooses to call it.
+It may also be called a Data Sharing Plan (DSP), or a Data Access Plan (DAP), or a Resource Sharing Plan (RSP), or a Data Management and Sharing Plan (DMSP), or a Data Management and Access Plan (DMAP), or....whatever the funder chooses to call it.
 Each funder will have different requirements, and a different focus.
 The most important thing to remember is to draft a DMP that answers the questions that the funder is asking, in the manner that they prefer.

 There are several tools available to help you draft a DMP.
 We also provide templates that you can use.
 The next three sections of this guide cover these areas.